Bury St Edmunds

 At the other end of the scale is the magnificant Bury Cathedral, which is well worth a tour.

 The Theatre presents a vibrant, year-round programme of drama, music, dance and light entertainment, featuring many of this country's leading companies and performers.
-We also offer a wide-ranging educational and community-based programme of activities.
+They also offer a wide-ranging educational and community-based programme of activities plus tours of the Theatre.

 Smiths Row (above) is situated in the historic Market Cross, a fine Grade I listed building restored in the Georgian period, with foundations dating back to 1583.
 Renovated by the celebrated architect Robert Adam in the late 18th century, it became a theatre for the townspeople.
 The Art Gallery took up residence in 1972.
 The building retains its high ceilings, Georgian façade, elegant arched windows and is lit by magnificent Venetian crystal chandeliers.